(Please note: Blogs are informational articles and do not necessarily mean we will take on the subject matter in potential cases.)

 Doorbell Camera Controversies

-We now know doorbell cameras are perfectly legal when they are used correctly.
-But they have not escaped controversy, with a series of issues and legal problems arising in recent years.
+We now know that doorbell cameras are perfectly legal when used correctly.
+However, they have not escaped controversy, with recent issues and legal problems arising.

-Top video doorbell company Ring has shared user information with third-party companies, according to an investigation by the Electronic Frontier Foundation.
-A report shows that the Ring app automatically shares information including names, sensor data, and private IP addresses with several companies, including Facebook.
+According to an investigation by the Electronic Frontier Foundation, top video doorbell company Ring has shared user information with third-party companies.
+The report shows that the Ring app automatically shares information, including names, sensor data, and private IP addresses, with several companies, including Facebook.

 There have been several instances of WiFi security cameras being hacked.
 One incident saw a Ring camera installed in a bedroom accessed remotely, with the hacker accessing video footage and communicating through the device speaker.
 This has sparked a series of lawsuits against camera companies.
-While fewer concerns surround outside doorbells, it still raises serious security questions.
+While fewer concerns surround outside doorbells, they still raise serious security questions.

 Thousands of doorbell camera users had their personal data revealed online in a massive leak.
 Device owners had a huge range of information leaked, including their camera names, locations, footage, email addresses, passwords, and more.
-This information was all stored on Ring’s cloud data platform, which hackers raided.
-The company blamed the victims for using weak passwords but should be doing more to secure their information.
+Hackers raided Ring’s cloud data platform, which stored all this information.
+The company blamed the victims for using weak passwords, but it should be doing more to secure their information.

-Four Ring employees were fired for data abuse after they were found to have accessed client video footage.
-While the operators were allowed to view some footage in order to carry out their employment duties, all four were found to have viewed more data than was necessary, infringing on customer rights.
-This shone a light on some of the added security risks surrounding remote access cameras.
+After discovering they had accessed client video footage, Ring fired four employees for data abuse.
+While the operators were allowed to view some footage to carry out their employment duties, all four were found to have viewed more data than was necessary, infringing on customer rights.
+This highlighted some of the added security risks surrounding remote access cameras.

 While law enforcement officers might be able to use doorbell camera footage to help solve crimes (more on that in the next section), the FBI has described cameras as presenting a new challenge.
-Officials fear the devices could be used by criminals as an early warning system to help them avoid searches, raids, and arrests.
+Officials fear criminals could use the devices as an early warning system to help them avoid searches, raids, and arrests.

-This is just a snapshot of the controversies surrounding video doorbells.
+This is just a snapshot of the controversy surrounding video doorbells.
 Some of these incidents have resulted in lawsuits against doorbell companies, and it is important to be aware of these issues.

-Doorbell camera companies are always looking to improve their systems, adding security dashboards and multi-factor authentication to try to secure their devices.
-But there will always be risks, as shown in the instances above.
+Doorbell camera companies are always looking to improve their systems, adding security dashboards and multi-factor authentication to secure their devices.
+However, as shown in the instances above, there will always be risks.

 Can Doorbell Camera Companies Share Your Data with Police?